 CompensationAll costs associated with attending the Facilitator training and completing the facilitation duties will be covered by Code.org and UNL Tech EDGE.
 All facilitation duties will be compensated by Code.org and UNL Tech EDGE.

 Apply to become a Code.org Facilitator

-Applications for the Program will open in early November, 2017.
-The application will close in December, 2017.
-Once accepted, you will join the Program for the 2018-2019 school year.
-If you are interested in joining in 2018-2019, sign up below to be added to our contact list.Join our contact list
+Once accepted, you will join the Program for the 2019-2020 school year.
+If you are interested in joining the program in 2019-2020, sign up below to be added to our contact list.Join our contact list

 In the meantime, please check out the Facilitator Development Program Description and be sure to visit the Code.org curriculum pages for additional information on the their CS courses.